jrbrtsn/ban2fail/README.md

 password.
 After inspecting the log files I realized that crackers are now using widely distributed attacks, and that I would need an app that could run several times a minute on my rather modest Linode virtual server to have a chance of stopping them.
-Here are the results for a typical scan on my wimpy server:
+Here are the timing results for a typical scan on my wimpy server:

 ```
 real    0m0.119s